gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Add z fade
 - Add controls
 - Improve the connected-ness of the reflections to the ground
+- Perform raytracing on a downscaled buffer instead of just rendering depth and normals to downscaled buffers
 - Blur with mipmaps and step through depth pyramid a la http://www.cse.chalmers.se/edu/year/2017/course/TDA361/Advanced%20Computer%20Graphics/Screen-space%20reflections.pdf